 The fourth and smallest watercourse is locally known as « Heksenmeersgracht » (literally Witches swamp ditch).
 This brook with a very reduced flow originates in the « Waterkersgrachten », a place with abundant water where watercress (Nasturtium officinale) was grown until recently.
 This spot is located a little bit below the fields on a nearby hill.
 The fourth brook originates to the west of the mill at a distance of 495 metres (= 0.30 miles) and flows into the Zwedebeek.

 These four watercourses have a relatively reduced flow.
 During our historical research, no other mills have been found on the Passemarebeek or its tributaries.

 The next chapter at a glance:

-Where we use old maps and other archival springs in our search of the first mention of the existence of water mill and can confirm its construction date.
+Where we use old maps and other archival sources in our search of the first mention of the existence of this water mill and can confirm its construction date.